AlphaChicken9121/Java-Chat-App-database-socket-seperate-projects/README.md

 6. For further clarification view the powerpoint and word document

 If you still want help setting the project up, hit me up on discord: Siamax#1489

+For 2nd version (socket programming): -

+There needs to be 2 instances running, one server and one client instance
+1. download both the JavaFX and JavaFX Client folders and open them in eclipse
+2. run the file with main function for both folders
+3. be sure to run server before the client
+4. now when you message from one side, it is recieved and shown on the other side